 If your main purpose for the island is a seating and eating area, it will be beneficial for the height to be as tall as your countertops, taller than a normal table.
 This way you can place bars stools to sit on under the ledge without taking up as much other space as kitchen chairs usually do.
-A multi-level island will separate the eating area from a food prep or serving area.
+A multi-level island will separate the eating area from the food prep or serving area.
 A common small kitchen island size, 2-3′ deep and 4-6′ long, seats only 2-3 people comfortably.
 An island for sitting and eating will likely need to be larger than a “landing spot” island.

 Food Prep And Cooking

 A little extra space to do food prep goes a long way.
 The island does not have to be very big if there are no amenities on it.
 If there is a stovetop or sink, your size will have to increase to have room for workspace as well.
-Some elements you may want to include in the design are a cutting board, drawers for knives, utensils, or other small cookware, a small ring or rung to hang a dishtowel, and an electrical outlet close by for mixers, blenders, or crock pots.
+Some elements you may want to include in the design are a cutting board, drawers for knives, utensils, or other small cookware, a small ring or rung to hang a dish towel, and an electrical outlet close by for mixers, blenders, or crock pots.

 Storage – Cabinets and Trash

 Islands also add much-needed space for kitchen storage.
 The larger the island the more room there is for drawers, cabinets, and counter space.
 The top at least six inches can be drawer space, with the lower portion available for cabinets or shelves.
-To hide clutter, a trash can, or mismatched kitchen items, cabinets are wonderful storage options.
+To hide clutter, trash can, or mismatched kitchen items, cabinets are wonderful storage options.
 For a more decorative look, open shelves under the top give room for storage or display, such as vases, cookbooks, or glasses.

 As you can see, a kitchen island can be custom made to serve any purpose you need.
-Some will be big, others small, some will be full of appliances, while others are basically an added table or throw space for extra room.
+Some will be big, others small, some will be full of appliances.
+While others are basically an added table or throw space for extra room.
 Make your kitchen island a focal point in your kitchen and a convenient kitchen center you can’t live imagine working without.

 Our articles on this topic: